sherry-ger/workshop/Labs/Lab3.md

 <img src="/Labs/images/transform_pivot _agg.png" width="400">

 10. Specify a TransformID and Destination index.
 Please ensure to create an index pattern.
-(I did not select index pattern because I already have one.)
+(I did not select an index pattern because I already have one.)
 Click on Next to continue.

 <img src="/Labs/images/transform_details.png" width="400">